For current political commentary, see the daily political notes.

-I no longer use Google search, not even occasionally, because it sends me a broken CAPTCHA.
+Since several years ago, I cannot directly access Google search.
+It sends me a broken CAPTCHA.
 I suspect the reason it tries to send me a CAPTCHA is that I am coming through Tor.
 I would answer the CAPTCHA if that worked, but it does not.

 I do not use any social networking sites because that way of working is inconvenient for me.
 That doesn't mean I think they are all unethical.
 Some are, some are not.
 Social networking sites raise their own set of ethical issues, completely different from the ethical issues of distributing software ( free vs proprietary), and there are big differences between them.

 I have a Twitter account called rmspostcomments, which I use to log in on other sites to post comments on articles.
 I never post on Twitter.
 Someone made an account stallman_feed which I'm told posts something about my political notes.
 Any other Twitter account that claims to be mine is an impostor.

 Aside from that, any account on a social networking site that says it is mine is an impostor.